Update: The original Moto Z Play officially takes the back seat to the newer Moto Z2 Play in a few ways.

 It's like the always-on screen used in new Samsung and LG phones, but one thing that's better is that the discrete notifications icons are interactive here.

-Tapping on one reveals more information, like the beginning of an email body.
-Flicking the icon upward opens the message.
+Tapping on a notification icon reveals more information, like the beginning of an email body.
+Flicking the icon up opens the message.
 Flicking it down dismisses it.
 Motorola scores major points with this minor touch.